bootstrapping-microservices-2nd-edition/chapter-10/README.md

-# Chapter-9
+# Chapter-10

-Code and examples for Chapter 9 of [Bootstrapping Microservices](http://bit.ly/2o0aDsP).
+Code and examples for Chapter 10 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com/).

-The chapter 9 code repository contains the complete working example application: FlixTube.
-This is what we have been building up to all though the book.

-Chapter 9 of Bootstrapping Microservices is an overview of the FlixTube example application.
+The chapter 10 code repository contains the complete working example application: FlixTube.
+This is what we have been building thoughout the book Bootstrapping Microservices and chapter 10 provides an overview of FlixTube so far.

-Please read chapter 9 for instructions on how to boot and test FlixTube on your development workstation.
-Chapter 9 also shows how to create a Kubernetes cluster and then deploy FlixTube to it.
+Please read chapter 10 for instructions on how to start, test and deploy FlixTube.

 [Click here to support my work](https://www.codecapers.com.au/about#support-my-work)